Current Students – Spring 2025

 |

-Mandatory Chest X-rays (Mandatory for all new exchange students)
+Mandatory Medical Checkups (Mandatory for all new exchange students)

-Fall Chest X-ray examination will be conducted at the Student Health Care Center (map) on Kawauchi Campus on October 8 and 9.
-It is mandatory for all exchange students who started their exchange this Fall.
+Regular medical checkups will be conducted at the Student Health Care Center (map) on Kawauchi Campus from April 21-25, and May 7-20.
+It is mandatory for all exchange students who started their exchange this Spring.
 It is optional for students who have been staying since last semester.
-Students are asked to make an appointment themselves using the online reservation system during the period between October 1 -October 6.
+Students are asked to make an appointment themselves using the online reservation system during the period between April 11 - May 7.
 For more information, please refer to the websites below.

 ● Website of Student Health Care Center, Tohoku University